Aaron Swartz: Fair Access to Science and Technology Research Act

 The Fair Access to Science and Technology Research Act (FASTR) is a bill that would mandate earlier public release of taxpayer-funded research.
 FASTR has been described as "The Other Aaron's Law".

-Senators Ron Wyden (D-Ore.) and John Cornyn (R-Tex.) introduced the Senate version in 2013, 2015 and 2017, while the bill was introduced to the House of Representatives by representatives Zoe Lofgren (D-Calif.), Mike Doyle (D-Pa.) and Kevin Yoder (R-Kans.).
-Senator Wyden wrote of the bill, "the FASTR act provides that access to taxpayer funded research should never be hidden behind a paywall."

-While the legislation did not pass, it prompted more open access on the part of the US government.
-Shortly after the bill's original introduction in 2013, the Office of Science and Technology Policy directed "each Federal agency with over $100 million in annual conduct of research and development expenditures to develop a plan to support increased public access to the results of research funded by the Federal Government".
+Senators Wyden and Cornyn introduced the Senate version in 2013, 2015 and 2017, while the bill was introduced to the House of Representatives by Lofgren, Mike Doyle, and Kevin Yoder.
+Wyden wrote of the bill, "the FASTR act provides that access to taxpayer funded research should never be hidden behind a paywall."
+The legislation did not pass, but it prompted more open access on the part of the US government.
+Shortly after the bill's introduction in 2013, the Office of Science and Technology Policy directed "each Federal agency with over $100 million in annual conduct of research and development expenditures to develop a plan to support increased public access to the results of research funded by the Federal Government".

 Aaron Swartz Day

-Since 2013, Aaron Swartz Day has been celebrated on his birthday, November 8, with hackathons and livestreamed talks related to the many issues that Aaron was passionate about, such as open access and progressive politics & economics.
-Past speakers include Chelsea Manning, Barrett Brown, Trevor Timm from Freedom of the Press Foundation, Cory Doctorow, Cindy Cohn, Jason Leopold, and Brewster Kahle.
+Since 2013, Aaron Swartz Day has been celebrated on his birthday, November 8, with hackathons and livestreamed talks related to the many issues Swartz was passionate about, such as open access and progressive politics and economics.
+Past speakers include Chelsea Manning, Barrett Brown, Trevor Timm of the Freedom of the Press Foundation, Cory Doctorow, Cindy Cohn, Jason Leopold, and Brewster Kahle.

 Media

 Swartz has been featured in various works of art and has posthumously received dedications from numerous artists.
-He himself starred in few documentaries, Aardvark'd: 12 Weeks with Geeks with his Reddit colleagues and Paul Graham in 2005, and after leaving Reddit he appeared in Steal This Film II in 2007.
+He appeared in a few documentaries, including Aardvark'd: 12 Weeks with Geeks in 2005.
+After leaving Reddit he appeared in Steal This Film II (2007).
 Swartz's first posthumous work was in 2013, when Kenneth Goldsmith dedicated his "Printing out the Internet" exhibition to Swartz.
-There are also dedicated biographical films for Aaron:
+There are also biographical films about Swartz: